toptal/chewy/README.md

 ### Compatibility with Active Record

-`5.2, 6.0, 6.1` Active Records versions are supported by all Chewy versions.
+5.2, 6.0, 6.1 Active Record versions are supported by all Chewy versions.

 ## Usage